tanim0la/crowdcoin/README.md

 ## CrowdCoin    https://crowdcoin-one.vercel.app/

 CrowdCoin is a Decentralized funding platform directed toward helping creative projects get off the ground.
-It's entirely driven by crowdfunding, so donations from the general public fuel these dynamic new ideas and the donators decides how the money is spent.
+It's entirely driven by crowdfunding, so donations from the general public fuel these dynamic new ideas and the contributors decides how the money is spent.